Nintendo Switch Outsells Wii U In 10 Months - Slashdot

 In less than a year, the Nintendo Switch has earned the designation of the fastest-selling U.S. console of all time.
 It has outsold the company's previous flagship Wii U just 10 months after its introduction.
 "Altogether, Nintendo has sold more than 14.86 million Switch units since its debut in March of 2017," reports Variety.
 "The company sold around 12.5 million Wii U's between 2012 and 2017."
 From the report: For Nintendo, this is a remarkable turn-around reminiscent of the introduction of the original Wii back in 2006.
 In fact, earlier this month, news broke that the Switch had become the fastest-selling game console in the U.S. to date, handily outselling original Wii with 4.8 million vs. 4 million units moved over a ten-month span after each device's introduction to U.S. consumers.
 Nintendo sold 7.23 million Switch units during the holiday quarter alone.
 The company adjusted its financial guidance for Q1 in light of continued demand for the device upwards by 33%, and now expects to bring in an operating profit of 160 billion yen ($1.47 billion), as well as revenue of around 1 trillion yen ($9.38 billion).

 What does censorship mean?
-(Score:4, Interesting)
+(Score:3, Interesting)

 Yes, when I see garbage I mod it down.
 Posts about Trump, jokes about luddite appers, and inflammatory flames are going to get negative mods.
 You can expect down mods for this like you can expect that rain is wet.